Police storm yoga class at Chapel St Leonards after people lying on floor are mistaken for 'mass ritual killing'

 Advertisement

-Yoga teacher Millie Laws said she thought reports of her being a "mass murderer" were a "joke at first" but says she now feels sorry for the people who looked through the window and got the wrong idea when she smiled back at them .
+Millie recalled it was near the end of a restorative yoga class when the passers-by looked in through the window.

-Millie said: “It was a very deep relaxation, meditation and sound bar which is me going round playing an instrument.
+She said: “It’s such a beautiful building we often have people looking through the window.

-“We started class with yoga to loosen everyone’s bodies and then we come into the sound bar relaxation at the end where they get nice and comfy with pillows and blankets, and shut down their eyes for a good half an hour where lots of things can happen – drift off, snk into your own body or into your breath.
+"It was near the end of the class which is a very deep relaxation, meditation and sound bar, involving me going round playing a water chime.

 Advertisement